yuvraj108c/ComfyUI-LTX-BBox-Animator/README.md

 - The reference image is only an editor guide and is not sent to the model.
 - More active objects increase text-conditioning memory usage.
 - Smaller boxes and unusual object shapes can reduce prompt adherence.

+## Acknowledgements
+- Gemini and ChatGPT
+- LTX

 ## Support